Cytus: Cytus II

 In these endings, the player will find themselves awoken in a hospital three months later.
 A.R.C. decides to decommission the library and improve transparency.
 Rin breaks out of A.R.C. and starts living a normal life, blending in with the crowd and hiding the fact that she is an Architect.
 Joe rebuilds his cafe that was destroyed in a drone attack, Neko gives up from game streamer to walking in a musician career path and finds the foundation to help victims in Vanessa events, Xenon's sister is successfully recovered from OS space, and the world bring back into a peace without Vanessa.
 In a post-credit scene, Ivy can be seen damaged somewhere surrounded by a group of Architects' Units.

 Before the player wakes up (in a good or neutral ending), the player still searches the OS Space and creates a new feature called Object Analysis (OA) the player can virtualize and analyze the object within the OS Space.
 With this ability the player seem to virtualize Paff and Vanessa in OS space by accident.
 With memory in OS Space and OS Log, they both knew that the players watched and read stories about their lives, including the other character that the player played.
 The player character is a test subject "E00200", a person who let into a secret experiment with the Ender Virus by Violette and immunized to the virus.
 But it causes you to fall into a coma for a long time and your consciousness is still driving into the OS space for 10 years (since the release of the first Cytus game).
 While in this state, you can travel forward, and backward, move around the timeline, watch everyone, read files, log in, interfere with the virtual internet, and develop a new ability called "Eye of Horus", an ability that can connect to the OS Space from the real world.
-However, your travel in OS Space it's cause you to lose your memory and any emotions that humans have.
+However, your travel in OS Space its cause you to lose your memory and any emotions that humans have.